Operating System - Properties

 When a process executes, it typically executes for only a very short time before it either finishes or needs to perform I/O.

-Since interactive I/O typically runs at people speeds, it may take a long time to completed.
-During this time a CPU can be utilized by another process.
+Since interactive I/O typically runs at slower speeds, it may take a long time to complete.
+During this time, a CPU can be utilized by another process.

 As the system switches CPU rapidly from one user/program to the next, each user is given the impression that he/she has his/her own CPU, whereas actually one CPU is being shared among many users.

-When two or more programs are residing in memory at the same time, then sharing the processor is referred to the multiprogramming.
+Sharing the processor, when two or more programs reside in memory at the same time, is referred as multiprogramming.
 Multiprogramming assumes a single shared processor.
 Multiprogramming increases CPU utilization by organizing jobs so that the CPU always has one to execute.